Tony Stewart: Other racing

 Stewart has enjoyed a highly successful career in USAC; he has 27 USAC National Midget wins to his credit, as well as ten wins in the Sprint cars and three in the Silver Crown series.
 He is also a member of the National Midget Auto Racing Hall of Fame (2001) and the National Sprint Car Hall of Fame (2022).
 In addition to his USAC driving titles, he also has seven Sprint Car Owner championships as well as seven in the Silver Crown Series as an owner.

-Stewart frequently makes appearances on dirt tracks, appearing regularly at an ARCA race on dirt and many prominent midget car events, USACs Turkey Night Grand Prix, and the indoor Chili Bowl Midget Nationals.
+Stewart frequently makes appearances on dirt tracks, appearing regularly at an ARCA race on dirt and many prominent midget car events, USAC's Turkey Night Grand Prix, and the indoor Chili Bowl Midget Nationals.

 Stewart races 410 and 360 Dirt Sprint Cars about fifty times a year throughout the United States and Canada.
 On July 27, 2011, Stewart won his first-ever World of Outlaws race at Ohsweken Speedway.
 As of October 7, 2014, Stewart has three career World of Outlaws main event victories.
 Stewart competes with the World of Outlaws, All-Stars, and IRA Sprint Car series when traveling between NASCAR races and on off weekends.